SALVADOR DA BAHIA

 Two capoeiristas enter the roda and play the game according to the style required by the musical rhythm.
 The game finishes when the lead musician holding a berimbau gunga determines it, or when one of the capoeiristas decide to leave or call the end of the game.

+In a roda, EVERY aspect of capoeira is presented, not only the martial side.
 The Roda represents a highly structured environment with defined boundaries, physical, moral and ethical.
 It uses community imposed sanctions and guidance, as part of the growth process.
 This environment offers an opportunity for the player to develop self-respect and self-improvement.
+During the game most capoeira moves are used, but capoeiristas usually avoid using more aggressive and dangerous moves, like hand strikes, knees or elbow strikes, unless it’s a very aggressive game.
+Dynamic movements, such as cartwheels, handstands, spinning kicks and spontaneous acrobatics, characterize a Capoeira game.

 The Jogo (game) usually does not focus on knocking down or brutally beating the opponent, because that part’s for actual fighting situations.
-Rather, it emphasizes skill and finesse.

 In the Jogo, usually, there is no contact from strikes.
 An implied strike is usually more desirable.
 It is also very common to stop a kick inches before hitting the target, particularly when the opponent has been clearly manipulated into an indefensible position, so a capoeirista can enforce superiority without the need of injuring the opponent.
 If an opponent clearly cannot dodge an attack, there is no reason to complete it.